gitKrystan/2025-emberfest/slides.md

 </v-clicks>

 <!--
-I put this logic in utility functions because I use it in multiple places.
+* I put this logic in utility functions because I use it in multiple places.
 * It uses the store's `cache.patch()` method to surgically update the cached documents.
 In the case of `patchCacheTodoCompleted` we add the todo to the completed list
 * and remove it from the active list.
-* and we invalidate all queries with the 'todo-count' tag to force a refetch as these requests are inexpensive.
+* We also invalidate all queries with the 'todo-count' tag to force a refetch as these requests are inexpensive.

-NOTE: We don't need to patch the caches because we're using optimistic updates.
-This is because we're updating the `completed` attribute used in the filter, which WarpDrive can't predict.
 -->

 ---